Chrisini/datasceyence/README.md

 Inspired by:
 * [PixelSSL](https://github.com/ZHKKKe/PixelSSL)

+## Todos
+* [] need to change transforms - has to be for every item key that contains "img" not is equal to ... (same with "msk")

 ## Function calls

 Generally, class functions with prefix **"run_"** can be called.
 For any sort of logging or plotting, call **"log"** functions

+The main projects I focus on here are:

+1. DecentNet - an approach to achieve disentanglement in early layers of the model.
+2. MeanTeacher - code for domain adaptation.
+3. MultiTask - a model with multiple heads, hence able to learn multiple task simultaneously.

 ## Explanation of modules